 Service Station: Answering the phone, speaking with customers, and settling invoices is a major part of running a service station.
 Our students, together with our instructors, operate a real-world service station that is open to the public through the Automotive Technology program.
 From managing the service desk to providing customer service and learning billing procedures, students hone their technical, managerial, and interpersonal skills while working in the service station.
 This active learning lab also allows students to practice their skills by completing basic automotive work such as brake repairs, tire rotations, alignments, suspensions, exhausts, mufflers, and fuel systems.

 Engine Rebuild: Do you know how to build a three-dimensional puzzle with hundreds of pieces?
 Our Automotive Technology students do.
 They embrace the complicated process of rebuilding an engine by taking on the intense research, planning, and preparation needed to be successful.
-After completely disassembling an eight-cylinder engine, our students take measurements, complete calculations, and determine part function.
+After completely disassembling an eight-cylinder engine, our students take measurements, complete calculations, and determine part functions.
 Once they have everything set, they begin working with gauge measurements, electrical connections, seals, gaskets, water pumps, and valves to reassemble a functioning engine.
 A comprehensive inspection ensures it’s operational.

 College & Career Placement